 Does an Adviser Have to Be a Fiduciary?

 Let’s begin by understanding the two basic types of financial advisers.
 One type is a fiduciary, who is legally required to put your best interests first.
 The other type is held to a suitability standard.
 This means that their recommendations must be suitable for your situation.

-Fiduciaries claim that this is a lower standard (true), which means that suitability-standard advisers will put commissions before your interests.
-Two things will help put this into perspective:
+Fiduciaries claim that the suitablity standard is a lower standard (true), which means that advisers who adhere to it will put commissions before your interests.
+There are a few things to keep in mind, though.

 They’re fiduciaries, so they’re legally required to work in your best interest.
 You can decide for yourself how much comfort you wish to draw from this.

 People are people, whether they’re fiduciaries or not.

 Also keep in mind that many suitability-standard advisers put their clients’ interest first.
 Many in both camps charge their clients based on a percentage of assets under management.